Denture Services: Denture Repairs

-You have been unfortunate and dropped them: If this has happened it is a good idea to read our care instructions and consider purchasing one of our protective boxes.
+You have been unfortunate and dropped them: If this has happened it is a good idea to ask us for a copy of our care instructions leaflet and consider purchasing one of our protective boxes.

 Your dentures no longer fit your gums evenly: You should consider having your denture relined or perhaps even a new denture.